fearandesire/resolve-team/README.md

 ## Features
 - **Fuzzy Search**: Resolve sports teams via misspelled, partial, or full names using Fuse.js.
 - **Team Details**: Get detailed information about the resolved team, including name, nicknames, abbreviations, and colors.
-- **Type-Checked**: Ensures reliability and stability within your projects.
 - **Customizable**: Offers options to customize the search sensitivity and limit searches to specific sports.

 ## Getting Started